Varietal mix

 Average age: 40 years

-Type de soil: light and deep gravel
+Type of soil: light and deep gravel

 An 1855 Classified Growth, Château d’Armailhac has 80 hectares (198 acres) of vines with an average age of 40 years, stretching over four gravel banks that embrace all the typical features of the Pauillac appellation.
-The terroir is planted with classic Médoc grape varieties: Cabernet Sauvignon (52%), Merlot (38%), Cabernet Franc (8%) and Petit Verdot (2%).
+The terroir is planted with classic Médoc grape varieties: Cabernet Sauvignon (53%), Merlot (37%), Cabernet Franc (8%) and Petit Verdot (2%).
 The remarkable Cabernet Francs grown on the Levantines bank from vines with an average age of 60 years are a hallmark of the wine.
-Château d’Armailhac is a fine wine, typical of the Pauillac appellation, with an elegant classicism regardless of the vintage.
-The estate was acquired by Baron Philippe de Rothschild in 1933 and subsequently developed by his daughter Baroness Philippine de Rothschild.
-It now belongs to her three children, Camille and Philippe Sereys de Rothschild, and Julien de Beaumarchais de Rothschild.